datalorax/slidex/README.md

   - Maintain bulleting levels
   - Maintain bolding and italicizing (no support for underlining yet)
   - Maintain pictures
-  - Maintain links (slighlty imperfect currently)
+  - Maintain links (slightly imperfect currently)
-  - Pulls notes from the slides.
+  - Extract notes from the slides.
 By default the notes are embedded in the slides and a separate .txt file is written out.

 ## Things the package does not yet do, but hopefully will